 Dr Harold Merle, Centre Hospitalier de Fort de France

 22. Should anaesthetic drops be administered before using the DIPHOTERINE® Solution?

 DIPHOTERINE® Solution, which acts directly on the chemical, permits a quick reduction in the sensation of pain.
 The anaesthetic is thus, in practice, often of no use.
 Its possible use in the protocol of certain companies or in a hospital environment under medical ophthalmologic supervision could have only a complementary synergistic effect.

-The DIPHOTERINE® Solution neutralizes the splashed chemical actively.
-It and its strong caustic decontamination residues are non-toxic and not ecotoxic.
+The DIPHOTERINE® Solution neutralises the splashed chemical actively.
+The decontamination residues are non-toxic and not ecotoxic.
 Used DIPHOTERINE® Solution can be disposed of in the sanitary sewer system (unlike water decontamination solutions which will still have active chemical(s) present and should be disposed of as hazardous waste).

 HEXAFLUORINE® solution can also decontaminate eye/skin splashes due to fluorides in an acidic environment.

 25. What is the purpose of AFTERWASH II® solution supplied with DIPHOTERINE® Solution in the wall-mounted eye decontamination station?